FAQs about TJ’s Place of Hope

 Q: What do you do exactly?

-A: We provide a safe and confidential place to meet for kids ages 12-25 that are struggling with one or more of the following: Addiction, self-harm, eating disorders, depression and/or suicidal thoughts.
+A: We provide a safe and confidential place to meet with kids ages 12-25, that are struggling with one or more of the following: Addiction, self-harm, eating disorders, depression, anxiety and/or suicidal thoughts.
 If you are unable to visit us at our house, we can talk on the phone!
 Want 1:1 time?
 No problem.
-We want whats best for you so if WE can’t help you, we’ll find who can!
-We work separately with parents and keep all conversations confidential.
+We want what’s best for you so if WE can’t help you, we’ll find who can!
+We can work with parents separately and keep all conversations confidential.

 Q: How much do your services cost at TJ’s Place of Hope?